-intervention achieved energy efficiency action during the study.
-At the same time, a sizeable minority of control and monitor-only homes took independent energy efficiency action.
+Using intention to treat analysis this study found no benefit in health outcomes or housing characteristics for homes randomised to have community-based energy efficiency action, compared to a waiting list control group.
+However, the comparison between intervention and control arms was blurred because less than half the homes randomised to intervention achieved energy efficiency action during the study.
+At the same time a sizeable minority of control and monitor only homes took independent energy efficiency action.
 Analysis comparing homes which had energy efficiency action with those which did not, independent of original randomisation status, found significant improvement in energy efficiency, estimated annual fuel cost and symptomatic health status but no effect on hospital re-admissions.

 Indoor hours of warmth in the homes studied were below levels recommended by housing guidelines.
-Homes where participants chose to have energy efficiency action independent of randomisation had significantly lower hours of warmth at the beginning of the study than homes that did not have action.
-These lower temperatures were associated with poorer respiratory quality of life [10] at baseline.
+Homes where participants chose to have energy efficiency action independent of randomisation had significantly lower hours of warmth at the beginning of the study than homes which did not have action.
+These lower temperatures were associated with poorer respiratory quality of life10 at baseline.
 Although these homes then achieved significantly higher NHERs, and estimated fuel costs were significantly reduced, no change was observed in hours of warmth within the home.
-This parallels the results of studies in New Zealand [5] and in Devon [6].
-In the New Zealand study, installation of insulation was associated with improved health status, but with a $<\!1^{\circ}\text{C}$ change in average indoor temperature.
+This parallels the results of studies in New Zealand5 and in Devon6.
+In the New Zealand study installation of insulation was associated with improved health status, but less than a 1°C change in average indoor temperature.
 In the Devon study, after initial temperature and humidity benefit, temperatures and humidity returned to original levels.

-Post hoc analysis of the data that compared actual take up of energy intervention to no take up found that those participants who had energy intervention had significant symptomatic improvement.
+Post hoc analysis of the data which compared actual take up of energy intervention to no take up found that those participants who had energy intervention had significant symptomatic improvement.
 Their respiratory symptom scores improved by 9 points, double the size of change regarded as clinically important.
 Change in COPD impact and activity limitation scores were also in the same direction.
-Those who accepted energy intervention were older and had higher estimated fuel costs on entry to the study, but they were not different at baseline from the non-intervention group in respiratory symptoms, activity limitations or distress.
-Severity of COPD, therefore, was not an obvious influence on the decision to proceed with energy action.
-Future studies will need to assess health-related quality of life with other measures of disease control such as medication use or hospital admissions.
-Benefits from improving housing were not mediated through absolute changes in indoor warmth and humidity [19] but may be due to a more even distribution of warmth within the home [4].
+Those who accepted energy intervention were older and had higher estimated fuel costs on entry to the study, but they were not different at baseline from the non intervention group in respiratory symptoms, activity limitations or distress.
+Severity of COPD therefore was not an obvious influence on the decision to proceed with energy action.
+Future studies will need to assess health related quality of life with other measures of disease control such as medication use or hospital admissions.
+Benefits from improving housing were not mediated through absolute changes in indoor warmth and humidity19 but may be due to a more even distribution of warmth within the home4.
 Alternatively, there may be broad psychosocial benefits from reduced fuel costs following home improvement, which impact on health.